ckeditor/ckeditor4-docs/docs/guide/dev/basics/README.md

 * CKEditor is not a tool that will let you input invalid HTML code.
 CKEditor abides by W3C standards so it will modify code if it is invalid.

 At the end of the day, **CKEditor is an editor &mdash; nothing more, nothing less**.
-Visit the [CKEditor SDK](https://sdk.ckeditor.com/) to see plenty of valid editor use cases, with source code ready to copy and implement in your own solution!
+Visit the {@linksdk index CKEditor SDK} to see plenty of valid editor use cases, with source code ready to copy and implement in your own solution!

 ## How CKEditor Works